JakeJMattson/ModMail/README.md

 ### Owner

-`Note: These commands can only be run by the owner of the bot.`
+`These commands can only be run by the owner of the bot.`

 | Command       | Arguments | Effect                                |
 | ------        | ------    | ------                                |